cnosdb/docs/docs/en/latest/reference/sql.md

 ## INSERT

-CnosDB supports two data inserting methods: one is to use the`INSERT INTO`statement, and the other is to use the HTTP API [write](./rest_api.md) interface to insert Line Protocol format data.
+CnosDB supports two data inserting methods: one is to use the `INSERT INTO` statement, and the other is to use the HTTP API [write](./rest_api.md) interface to insert Line Protocol format data.

-This page only shows`INSERT`related syntax
+This page only shows`INSERT`related syntax.

+### INSERT

 **Syntax**